-Yes, we all know Walt Disney World is a magical place where magic is made and where magic happens and that magic is wonderful and magic is all around us…but did you know there’s quite a few “secrets” to discover about the most magical place on earth?
-We scoured the planet and hunted down some of the world’s experts on all things Disney and here’s what they say are the most secretest secrets you need to know before you plan your trip to Disney World or Disneyland.
-I present to you, some of the best-kept secrets of Disney World.
+We all know Walt Disney World is a magical place to play—but did you know there are quite a few “secrets” to discover about the most magical place on Earth?
+We scoured the planet to hunt down some of the world’s experts on all things Disney, and they've shared the insider tips you need to know before you plan your trip to Disney World or Disneyland.

-1.)
-Arrive 15 minutes before the park opens and you will be able to see the Train Station Welcome Show.
+1) Arrive 15 minutes before the park opens and you will be able to see the Let the Magic Begin show.
 It sets the mood for a magical day.
-You won't want to miss it!
+You won't want to miss it.

-3.)
-Speaking of photos, PhotoPass Cast Members will take free photos of your family with your camera or phone, just make sure to adjust your settings.
-They are great at capturing great memories, and very friendly... plus, you know they won't run off with your smart phone.
+3) Speaking of photos, PhotoPass cast members will take free photos of your family with your camera or phone, just make sure to adjust your settings.
+They are very friendly and great at capturing great memories, and very friendly.
+Plus, you know they won't run off with your smart phone.

 at Disney's Haunted Mansion, Lake Buena Vista, FL, US

-A wedding ring embedded in the pavement.
-Look closely for the Haunted Wedding Ring embedded in the pavement around the Haunted Mansion.
+Look closely for the "haunted wedding ring" embedded in the pavement around the Haunted Mansion in Disney's Magic Kingdom.
 Although sometimes removed, this has become a fan-favorite to search for.
 Back in the day, the exit for the Haunted Mansion used to be through a turnstile that let guests off at Liberty Square.
 When the turnstile was removed, a bit of the machinery was left in the ground.
 Many people thought it resembled a wedding ring, and a legend was born.

-After the ring was finally paved over fans became upset.
+After the ring was eventually paved over, fans became upset.
 Over the years the fake ring became a popular spot for people to propose.
-Little did they know they were proposing to their loved ones over a piece of broken pipe.
-But, whatever, love is silly.
-Anyhow, because it was such a fun little Easter Egg to find when visiting.
-So, the Disney Imagineers decided to add an official haunted ring to the ride.
-The only problem, you have to find it.
-But, don't worry Disney cast members are totally happy to help you find the haunted mansion wedding ring!
+Little did they know, they were proposing to their loved ones over a piece of broken pipe.
+Because it was a fun little Easter Egg to find when visiting, the Disney Imagineers decided to add an official haunted ring to the ride.
+The only problem is that you have to find it.
+But, don't worry Disney cast members are happy to help you find the haunted mansion wedding ring.

 1180 7 Seas Dr , Lake Buena Vista, FL, US

-Walking along Main Street in the Magic Kingdom Park walk through the gates and under the train station.
-When you look up to see Cinderella’s Castle you’ll notice a hat store, inside there’s an old-fashioned telephone.
-Pick it up and eavesdrop on a funny conversation.
+When you walk along Main Street in the Magic Kingdom Park, go through the gates and under the train station.
+When you look up to see Cinderella’s Castle, you’ll notice a hat store.
+Inside there’s an old-fashioned telephone.
+Pick it up, and eavesdrop on a funny conversation.

-According to Anna Hider, there are tons of things that you never knew that you could do at Disney World!
+According to Anna Hider, there are many things that you never knew that you could do at Disney World.

 -Also at Typhoon Lagoon, you can swim with sharks in Shark Reef